-Ages 18 and under are free, and adults admitted free if accompanied by a K-12 student.
+Ages 18 and under and teachers & school administrators admitted free, and adults admitted free if accompanied by a K-12 student.
 Otherwise, general admission is $10.

 The museum will be open for its regular Roam Around Rough Point experience during Newport Schools Night.
 Self-guided hours offer visitors a chance to explore the house, galleries, and gardens at their own pace.
 Knowledgeable guides are on hand to answer questions and share their favorite stories.